We all have behaviours we want to change – even that we ought to change. Let’s call these ‘unwanted behaviours.’

 How would a true friend address those behaviours?
 Suppose you are irritated by your child’s need for attention and you deny her your presence most of the time?
 The true friend might say ‘Look, you are depriving your child of something she actually needs; it hurts her and you will regret it in future if you continue this way.’

 But the true friend is talking to you from the basic attitude of friendship and of genuinely wanting what’s right for you and for those you love.

 So the healthy and self-compassionate approach is to accept yourself as a true friend would.
 Then move forward toward making the changes you need to bring about.

-Psychologist and self-compassion teacher Christopher Germer has pointed out that acceptance comes before change.
-Carl Rogers and those millions of counsellors who follow Rogers’ ideas, was also deeply convinced that acceptance is the forerunner to those changes that need to happen.
+Psychologist and self-compassion teacher Christopher Germer has pointed out that acceptance, including acceptance of yourself, comes before change.
+Carl Rogers and those millions of counsellors who follow Rogers’ ideas, was also deeply convinced that acceptance of the self is the forerunner to those changes that need to happen.

 When you know that you have your own friendship no matter what, then you are free to look at yourself honestly.
 You don’t have to deny the truth.